instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

 ## Dec 2
 - Re-registered for the guest wifi (use registration code: 28112)
+- Found that the USB path to arduino is `/dev/ttyACM0`

 To-DO:
 - Get a USB camera to test the media stream